ibudisteanu/SkyHub-Frontend-React-Isomorphic/README.md

 ## Running SkyHub Frontend

-1. npm run dev -s
+1. npm start

-It will start on port 8080, and you can access the frontend server by http://127.0.0.1:8080/
+It will start on port 8080, and you can access the frontend server by http://127.0.0.1:3000/

 #### Online Versions: